openvinotoolkit/model_server/docs/east_ocr.md

 ## Accurracy
 Please note that it is possible to swap the models included in DAG with your own to adjust pipeline accuracy for various scenarios and datasets.

+## Images from camera
+You can also use examplary camera client with model server configured in this page.
+Refer to: [link](camera_example.md).